 // string, number

-As you can see from the above output, things in the output program have not changed a bit.
+As you can see from this output, things in the output program have not changed a bit.
 So what was the point?
 Where did all the type annotations go?

 The goal of TypeScript is to catch mistakes in a program before it goes to production and causes problems at the runtime.
 Its goal is not to provide tools to amend or modify the original source code (business logic) such that can it perform well at the runtime in all the situations.